 We are incorporated under Israeli law.
-The rights and responsibilities of holders of Ordinary Shares are governed by our amended and restated articles of association (the "Amended Articles") and the Israeli Companies Law, the "Companies Law, each shareholder in typical U.S. corporations.
+The rights and responsibilities of holders of Ordinary Shares are governed by our amended and restated articles of association (the "Amended Articles") and the Israeli Companies Law (the "Companies Law).
+These rights and responsibilities differ in some respects from the rights and responsibilities of shareholders in typical U.S. corporations.
 In particular, pursuant to the Companies Law, each shareholder of an Israeli company has to act in good faith and in a customary manner in exercising his, her or its rights and fulfilling his, her or its obligations toward the Company and other shareholders and to refrain from abusing his, her or its power in the Company, including, among other things, in voting at the general meeting of shareholders, on one of the following: (i) amendments to a company's articles of association, (ii) increases in a company's authorized share capital, (iii) mergers and (iv) certain transactions requiring shareholders' approval under the Companies Law.
-In addition, a controlling shareholder of an Israeli company or a shareholder who knows that it possesses the power to determine the outcome of a shareholder vote or who has the power according to the Amended Articles to appoint or prevent the appointment of a director or officer in the Company, or has other powers toward the Company according to the Amended Articles, has a duty of fairness toward the Company.
+In addition, a controlling shareholder of an Israeli company or a shareholder who knows that it possesses the power to determine the outcome of a shareholder vote or who has the power according to the Amended Articles to appoint or prevent the appointment of a director or officer in the Company, or has other powers toward the Company according to the

+Amended Articles, has a duty of fairness toward the Company.
 However, Israeli law does not define the substance of this duty of fairness.
 There is little case law available to assist in understanding the implications of these provisions that govern shareholder behavior.